ahmedmunir/Flack-Chat/README.md

 My app uses **gunicorn** web server which is required by **heroku** platform.

 # Important Note:
-Try not to run application on Mozila Firefox, because there is problem with headers that sent from socketIO to serverside which Mozila consider it as deprecated.
+Try not to run application on **Mozila Firefox**, because there is problem with headers that sent from socketIO to serverside which Mozila consider it as deprecated.

 # Website Link:
 Enjoy Chatting: